mpdf/mpdf.github.io/what-else-can-i-do/capture-html-output.md

 modification_time: 2015-08-05T12:00:21+00:00
 ---

-<p>One way of outputting a webpage to mPDF without re-writing your scripts too much, is to buffer the output:</p>
+One way of outputting a webpage to mPDF without re-writing your scripts too much, is to buffer the output:

 {% highlight php %}
 <?php